-8 Reasons You Should Take Your Child to a Children’s ER
+8 Reasons To Take Your Child To a Children's ER Instead of a General ER

 By Maria Perez-Johnson, D.O.

 As a pediatric emergency physician, I am often asked by family and friends when they should go to the emergency room.
 As a caveat, I often reply whenever you feel you need to go – whether for reassurance of a minor ailment or for a more major emergency.
-That’s why The Children’s Hospital of San Antonio has three emergency centers just for children that are open 24 hours a day, seven days a week, all weekends and all holidays.
-We never close!
+That’s why CHRISTUS Children's has multiple emergency centers just for children that are open 24 hours a day, seven days a week.

 We understand that children are not just little adults.
 In an emergency, they need to see a doctor who treats children.
 We treat newborns all the way up to age 17.